VivaLasVenus/VivaLasVenus/CONTRIBUTING.md

 1. The labels are grouped freely;
 1. An `issue` may have more than one label;
-1. Recommended but not necessary that all issues have some label.
+1. Recommended but not necessary that all issues have some `label`.